Loteshwar

 Loteshwar is a village and an archaeological site belonging to Indus Valley civilisation located at Patan district, Gujarat, India.
 This site is locally also known as Khari-no-timbo and located on a high sand dune on left bank of Khari river, a tributary of Rupen river.

 Archeology

 Ancient site

-Loteshwar is recognized as ancient site occupied since sixth millennium BCE by hunter gatherer community and by fourth millennium BCE domestic animals like sheep and goat were also kept.
+The 2009 excavation at Loteshwar uncovered one of the earliest Mesolithic sites in Western India, with levels containing radiocarbon evidence of human activity since 8000 BCE as well as evidence of continuous microlithic tool traditions spanning over 5,000 years.
+These findings suggest a stable and long-term human presence in the region, contributing new insights into early settlement patterns in South Asia.

 Excavation

 Department of Archaeology and Ancient History, M.S.University, Baroda carried out excavation at Loteshwar during 1990-91.
 The excavation revealed two different cultural periods with Period I belonging to Monolithic culture and Period II belonging to a culture having affinity with the Harappan culture.

 Period I

 Period I, with 60 cm deposit on a sand dune, yielded large number of microlithic tools, flat sandstone "palettes", grinding stones and hammer stones.
 Tools were made of chert, jasper, agate and quartz.
 Two burials were also found.